-- TDH Ontario Inc. an Ontario-registered non-profit organization that is licensed by the Ontario Ministry of Children and Youth Services to provide adoption services to residents of Ontario.
+- TDH Ontario Inc. an Ontario-registered non-profit organization that is licensed by the Ontario Ministry of Children, Community and Social Services to provide adoption services to residents of Ontario.
 In addition, TDH Ontario provides adoption services to the balance of Canadian provinces, excluding Quebec.

 TDH Ontario is licensed to process adoption files for Bulgaria, Haiti, Honduras, Ukraine, USA, and Vietnam.
 Each country has its own requirements for documentation and we will assist you in preparing the country’s required dossier.
 We will work with you at your convenience by phone, fax, email or in person meetings.